whitezhang/Research/BML/README.md

     alpha: 5 Average accuracy, train:  0.879849931896 test:  0.842599796872
     alpha: 10 Average accuracy, train:  0.880499861896 test:  0.842199306913
     alpha: 100 Average accuracy, train:  0.883649846911 test:  0.835199866717

+## Evaluation
+From the above results, we can conclude that some features within the data is not suitable for discretization, especially the discret data.
+The data which has been processed by BML is easily overfitting, no matter which model is used for training.
+The model performance well on the data that only been dict vectorized.
+No overfitting happens within the results(except the RF with large depth).
+It is also interseting to find that feature selection does not outperform the one that does not.
+It is also proved that feature selection by RF could reduce the features scales in order to save time for the following model training.

 ### Some points
 overfitting does not begin until the error decreases slowly